picfight/pfcd/docs/json_rpc_api.md

 ### 1. Overview

-btcd provides a [JSON-RPC](http://json-rpc.org/wiki/specification) API that is fully compatible with the original bitcoind/bitcoin-qt.
+pfcd provides a [JSON-RPC](http://json-rpc.org/wiki/specification) API that is fully compatible with the original bitcoind/bitcoin-qt.
 There are a few key differences between pfcd and bitcoind as far as how RPCs are serviced:
 * Unlike bitcoind that has the wallet and chain intermingled in the same process